City skyscrapers amongst clouds in front of the setting sun

 EACs must come from the defined region corresponding to the balancing authority to which the hydrogen facility and the EAC source are interconnected.

-Calculation of the Credit
+Updates to the Calculation of the Credit

 Taxpayers determine the energy tax credit amount using the kg of CO2e per kg of hydrogen based on the production process.
 For facilities using multiple processes, the credit is determined by the weighted average of GHG emissions from each process.
-New rules and definitions apply when carbon capture and sequestration is used in electricity production.
+New rules and definitions apply when carbon capture and sequestration is used in electricity production

-GREET Model
+Adoption of the GREET Model

 The final regulations adopt the 45VH2-GREET model as the sole model for determining well-to-gate GHG emissions for the Section 45V credit.
+The 45VH2-GREET user manual was updated in January 2025 to cover the calculation methodology and provide instructions for using the model.

 • The final regulations discard the proposed range of methane percentages for biogas.